 These sounded like stories from the Third World, but they were happening in major cities, in major hospitals in the U.S.

-With a mix of government, tech, healthcare and supply chain backgrounds, this small group—including Andrew Stroup, Natasha Rishi-Bohra, Clare Pierce-Wrobel, David Yoon and Jen Anderson—heard that nurses and doctors were asking kids to sew masks for them after school.
+With a mix of government, tech, healthcare, and supply chain backgrounds, this small group—including Andrew Stroup, Natasha Rishi-Bohra, Clare Pierce-Wrobel, David Yoon, and Jen Anderson—heard that nurses and doctors were asking kids to sew masks for them after school.
 Together, they did some digging and discovered manufacturing plants in China that had PPE supplies, but they didn’t know how to get them to the healthcare establishments in the U.S. There was supply somewhere, and definitely a demand, but they just weren’t connecting.

-Nadav describes the PPE procurement process as “the Wild West,” including a growing black market and rapant price gouging.
-That’s why these volunteers decided to “throw up a website” to help their friends who were in need of protective gear connect with reliable manufacturers in China.
+Nadav describes the PPE procurement process as “the Wild West,” including a growing black market and rampant price gouging.
+That’s why these volunteers decided to “throw up a website” to help their friends who were in need of a protective gear connect with reliable manufacturers in China.
 Project N95, named after the respirator mask of choice for COVID-19 healthcare workers, was quickly launched.
 The momentum that took hold was like something out of a movie.

 Two days after the site went up, Project N95 founders were on the phone with Speaker of the House Nancy Pelosi’s office.
-Within the week, Mark Cuban—billionaire, entrepreneur and Shark Tank investor—shared tweets touting their work.
+Within the week, Mark Cuban—billionaire, entrepreneur, and Shark Tank investor—shared tweets touting their work.
 Around the same time, Andy Slavitt, founder of United States of Care and former Obama Administration healthcare head, started lending his vast knowledge and support.

 Tides Provides Philanthropic Expertise to Support Frontline Healthcare Workers